Makers of nappies and incontinence pads

 Source: company website (2017)

 According to data released by the Australian Tax Office in Dec 2018, this company was one of 2,159 local and foreign-based companies that paid no tax in Australia in 2016-17.
 Please note however that companies pay income tax on profits, not revenue (total income).
 While some companies use tax havens and loopholes to avoid paying their fair share of tax in Australia, other companies that paid no tax have perfectly legitimate reasons.

-In 2018, the Carbon Disclosure Project (CDP) asked companies to provide data about their efforts towards removing commodity-driven deforestation and forest degradation from its direct operations and supply chains.
+In 2020, the Carbon Disclosure Project (CDP) asked companies to provide data about their efforts towards removing commodity-driven deforestation and forest degradation from its direct operations and supply chains.
 Responding companies are scored across four key areas: disclosure; awareness; management; and leadership.
-This company received a CDP Forests Score of A-.
+This company received a CDP Forests Score of B-.

 As listed on the We Mean Business website, this company has committed to the following climate action initiatives: adopt a science-based emissions reduction target;